-After a cool spring in King County, warmer weather is finally on the way.
-As we look forward to temperatures in the mid-80s and low 90s this weekend, the sudden change from cooler weather can create health risks for many people.
+In the cool Pacific Northwest many of us eagerly wait for the heat of summer.
+As we look forward to warmer temperatures ahead, the change from cooler weather can create health risks for many people.

 Our bodies may be more sensitive to heat when they haven’t had a chance to adjust to warmer temperatures.
 And people flock to rivers and lakes when the weather turns warm – but the shock from unexpectedly cold water can lead to accidental drowning.

-You can prepare for the heat this weekend by knowing if you or your loved ones are more sensitive to heat, paying attention to any signs that you are overheating, and being careful around cold water.
+You can prepare for the heat by being careful around cold water, knowing if you or your loved ones are more sensitive to heat, and paying attention to any signs that you are overheating.

 Avoid cold water shock

 Rivers run faster and colder when hot weather begins and snow melts in the mountains.
 Flooding this winter also changed the shape of many waterways and swimming holes in our region, which may now be deeper or have a stronger current.